Q1: I am planning to major in the biological sciences (biology, biochemistry, etc.) What biology course should I take, and when? Answer

 Return to Questions

 Q11.
 Will I get a chance to work in a real research laboratory?
 Yes.
 Just about any student who wants to work in a research laboratory can do it.
-For a list of the projects in the department, see Faculty Interests.
+For a list of the projects in the department, see the web sites of individual Faculty .
 You can also arrange to do research in labs at the uptown campus or at other facilities in New York City.
 For more details on the options, and how to find a lab, see How you can do Research.